-I am a husband and a father and I work in forest management and private security.
+I am a husband and a father.
 I rarely leave the island I live on, but if I do I enjoy hiking in remote untamed nature, preferably in Norway or the northwest of Sweden.

 Now, last but not least: What are your plans for the future?

 After my album is released I will work on a project that is in the planning stages.
 I can’t really say much about it since it’s yet to take form.
 Apart from that we have two EP’s and an album to be announced on Kallkällan.